 The Trash on Trash

 Jeff Davis County does not provide garbage pickup or dumpster service.
 Everyone in DMR must drive their refuse to the Fort Davis in-town Receiving Station and pay fees, OR pay for their own private dumpster service.
-The dumpsters in DMR are all privately paid for and are not for public or "community" use.
+The dumpsters in DMR (as well as any dumpsters you see in town) are all privately paid for and are not for public or "community" use.
 Illegally using a dumpster that you don't pay to use is considered theft of service and if caught can result in legal action.

 West Texas Disposal Systems in Alpine (and possibly Duncan Disposal) can provide private dumpster service.
-Garbage pick ups are usually every Monday, and although the monthly charge is the best in years, the cost remains close to $150 per month for 1 dumpster.
-If you'd like to share use of an existing private dumpster in DMR.
+Garbage pick ups are usually every Monday, and although the monthly charge is the best in years, the cost remains close to $150 per month for 1 dumpster (that price is subject to change, and it also depends on what size dumpster you choose and the frequency of pickup).
+If you'd like to share use of an existing private dumpster in DMR, that is the most economical way to have a dumpster in the DMR.

 Receiving & Recycling Station